Steam Controller: Updates

 Valve has pushed out updates aimed at increasing user customizability.
-Valve has added improvements to the controller's capabilities based on public feedback following its launch, including movement and aiming controls schemes using its internal gyroscope, the ability to trigger actions that enable cursor movement limited to certain regions on a UI (such as to manipulate a game's mini-map), a quick-access popup for 16 commands that can act similar to hotkeys for keyboard-and-mouse games, cloud-based controller configuration saving, and support for non-Steam games that otherwise can be played through the Steam Overlay.
+Valve has added improvements to the controller's capabilities based on public feedback following its launch, including movement and aiming controls schemes using its internal gyroscope, the ability to trigger actions that enable cursor movements limited to certain regions on a UI (such as to manipulate a game's mini-map), a quick-access popup of 16 commands that can act similar to the hotkeys for keyboard-and-mouse games, cloud-based controller configuration saving, and support for non-Steam games that otherwise can be played through the Steam Overlay.

 Several updates were introduced in June 2016.
 One update enabled users to create actions using the Controller to switch between two or more different configurations on the fly.
 This update also enabled the ability to customize the motion-sensing controls to be used for virtual reality games.
-A second update in June 2016 enabled buttons to be 'Activators' which can respond differently based on the type of input on the button, distinguishing between a single short tap, an extended hold, and a double-tap, for example.
-These so called 'Activators' can also be used to simulate the constant holding of a button with a single press, such as often used for the action of crouching in many first-person or third-person shooters.
+A second update, in June 2016, enabled buttons to be 'Activators' which can respond differently based on the type of input on the button; distinguishing between a single short tap, an extended hold, and a double-tap, for example.
+These so called 'Activators' can also be used to simulate the constant holding of a button with a single press, such that as is often used for the action of crouching in many first-person or third-person shooters.

-Valve afterwards worked on supporting similar controller customization features and user interfaces to other compatible controllers, and released the first such update in the Steam software for Sony's DualShock 4 controller in December 2016, and beta support for other controllers including Xbox One in January 2017.
+Valve, afterwards, worked on supporting similar controller customization features and user interfaces to other compatible controllers, and released one of its first such updates in the Steam software for Sony's DualShock 4 controller in December 2016, and a beta support for other controllers including Xbox One in January 2017.
 Support for the Nintendo Switch Pro Controller was added in May 2018.
 While other controllers can be used on Steam through basic operating system functionality.

 On March 23, 2016, Valve announced it would be publicly releasing computer aided design geometry for the Steam controller.
 The CAD geometry was released under a Creative Commons license.
 In May 2018, Valve updated the controller to enable its Bluetooth communications, allowing it to pair with mobile devices.
-This allows the controller to be used alongside the Steam Link app which replaced Steam Link hardware.
+This allowed the controller to be used alongside the Steam Link app which replaced the Steam Link hardware.